 Our reportable segments represent strategic business units comprised of investments in different types of transportation and infrastructure assets.
 We have four reportable segments which operate in the Equipment Leasing and Infrastructure businesses across several market sectors.
 Our reportable segments are (i) Aviation Leasing, (ii) Jefferson Terminal, (iii) Railroad, and (iv) Ports and Terminals.
-Aviation Leasing consists of aircraft and aircraft engines held for lease and are typically held long-term.
-Jefferson Terminal consists of a multi-modal crude oil and refined products terminal and other related assets.
-Railroad consists of our CMQR railroad operations.
-Ports and Terminals consists of Repauno, which is a 1,630 acre deep-water port located along the Delaware River with an underground storage cavern and multiple industrial development opportunities, and Long Ridge, which is a 1,660 acre multi-modal port located along the Ohio River with rail, dock, and multiple industrial development opportunities, including a power plant under construction.
+The Aviation Leasing segment consists of aircraft and aircraft engines held for lease and are typically held long-term.
+The Jefferson Terminal segment consists of a multi-modal crude oil and refined products terminal and other related assets.
+The Railroad segment consists of our CMQR railroad operations.
+The Ports and Terminals segment consists of Repauno, which is a 1,630 acre deep-water port located along the Delaware River with an underground storage cavern and multiple industrial development opportunities, and Long Ridge, which is a 1,660 acre multi-modal port located along the Ohio River with rail, dock, and multiple industrial development opportunities, including a power plant under construction.